• Skip to primary navigation

 Instructions

-• Turn the heat to low to add the vermouth, and then turn it up to medium.
+• Deglaze and add spices.
+Turn the heat to low to add the vermouth, and then turn it up to medium.
 Use a flat-edged wooden spatula, to scrape the bottom of the pan to loosen any bits of food that are stuck.
-Once the vermouth has almost completely cooked off, turn the heat to low again and add cardamon, cinnamon and turmeric.
+Once the vermouth has almost completely cooked off, turn the heat to low again and add cardamom, cinnamon and turmeric.
 Stir and cook just until it's aromatic, about 30 seconds.

-• Then add the mashed sweet potato, coconut milk and honey.
-Mix until it's as smooth as possible, and season to taste with salt and pepper.
-(Here’s How to Season to Taste°.)
+• Add sweet potato, coconut milk and honey.
+Then add the mashed sweet potato, coconut milk and honey.
+Mix until it's as smooth as possible.

-• Return the chicken to the pan, presentation side up, and spoon some of the sauce over each piece.°
+• Season and return chicken to pan.
+Season to taste with salt and pepper.
+(Here’s How to Season to Taste.)
+Return the chicken to the pan, presentation side up, and spoon some of the sauce over each piece.

-• Add the basil leaves between the pieces of chicken and cover.
+• Add basil and braise.
+Add the basil leaves between the pieces of chicken and cover.
 Braise just until the chicken is cooked through, about 25 minutes.

-• Add the peas and mix them into the sauce.
+• Add peas and serve.
+Mix the peas into the sauce.
+Let them warm and serve.

 Keywords chicken for family dinner, comfort food recipes for fall and winter